mmazi/rescu/README.md

 ---------------

 - lightweight, minimal dependencies.
-- JAX-RS-annotated server-side interfaces may be reused to create clients.
+- JAX-RS-annotated server-side interfaces may be reused to create clients; basic support is provided for @GET, @POST, @PUT, @DELETE, @HEAD, @OPTIONS, @Path, @QueryParam, @FormParam, @HeaderParam, @PathParam.
 - Support for basic HTTP authentication and some common request signing paradigms.